Return to Rescue Animals

 Clementine will need a 4ft vivarium as a minimum, to allow her space to exercise and move around.
 A caged, overhead heat source should be fitted with a suitable thermostat to maintain a warm-side temperature of 32C.
 The cool side should sit below 25C.
 A low-level UV bulb should be provided (5-7% ideally).
 Her diet is as standard, with occasional extended periods between feeds.
 She is currently taking a large mouse every 2-3 weeks.

 Our care guide for corn snakes can be found HERE.

 Interested in Adoption?

-If you think Clementine might be the snake for you, please complete the below form and we’ll be in touch…
+If you think Clementine might be the snake for you, please complete the Adoption Application linked below and we’ll be in touch…